mia-platform/distribution/docs/how-to-make-a-release.md

 ## Tags

-After the changelogs are updated the relevant tag can be created, the name of the tag dependes on what are you tagging:
+After the changelogs are updated the relevant tag can be created, the name of the tag depends on what are you tagging:

 - if the tag pertain to a module the tag must be `module-<category>-<name>-v<semver>`
 - if the tag pertain to an addon the tag must be `addon-<category>-<name>-v<semver>`